-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard: Sexual Assault Depending on when reported (immediate vs. delayed report), institution will provide complainant with information about accessing medical care Institution will assess immediate safety needs of complainant Sexual assault cases are referred to the Vice President of Student Services, the Deans of Student Development and the Title IX Coordinator and are adjudicated by the Dean of Student Development or an assigned impartial investigator using the preponderance of the evidence standard.
-Institution will assist complainant with contacting local police if complainant requests of the evidence standard.
-Institution will provide complainant with referrals to on and off campus mental health providers 5.
-Institution will assess need to implement interim or long-term protective measures, such as changes in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" directive to accused party if deemed appropriate 7.
-Institution will provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 8.
-Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 9.
-Institution will enforce the anti- retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation
+Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard: Sexual Assault Depending on when reported (immediate vs. delayed report), institution will provide complainant with information about accessing medical care.
+Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests.
+Institution will provide complainant with referrals to on and off campus mental health providers.
+Institution will assess need to implement interim or long-term protective measures, such as changes in class schedule or a "No Contact" directive between both parties.
+Institution will provide a "No trespass" directive to the accused party if deemed appropriate.
+Sexual assault cases are referred to the Title IX Coordinator (for students) or the Title IX Coordinator (for employees) and are adjudicated by the Compliance & Judicial Affairs Office or an assigned impartial investigator using the preponderance of the evidence standard.
+Institution will provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution.
+Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and about the outcome of the hearing.
+Institution will enforce the anti- retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.

-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard: Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" directive to accused party if deemed appropriate Stalking cases are referred to the Vice President of Student Services and the Deans of Student Development and are adjudicated by the Dean of Student Development using the preponderance of the evidence standard.
-If the stalking is sexually based, it may fall under the institution's Sexual Conduct Policy and if so, would also be referred to the Title IX Coordinator and adjudicated under the institution's Dean of Student Development or an assigned impartial investigator using the preponderance of the evidence standard.
-Dating Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" directive to accused party if deemed appropriate Dating Violence cases are referred to the Vice President of Student Services and the Deans of Student Development and are adjudicated by the Dean of Student Development using the preponderance of the evidence standard.
-If the dating violence incident is sexually based, it may fall under the institution's Sexual Conduct Policy and if so, would also be referred to the Title IX Coordinator and adjudicated by the Dean of Student Development or an assigned impartial investigator using the preponderance of the evidence standard.
+Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard: Stalking Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests.
+Institution will provide written information to complainant on how to preserve evidence.
+Institution will provide complainant with referrals to on and off campus mental health providers.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate.
+Stalking cases are referred to the Title IX Coordinator (for students) or the Title IX Coordinator (for employees) and are adjudicated by the Dean of Compliance & Judicial Affairs or an assigned impartial investigator using the preponderance of the evidence standard.
+If the stalking is sexually based, it may fall under the institution's Sexual Misconduct Policy and if so, would also be referred to the appropriate Title IX Coordinator and adjudicated by the institution's Compliance & Judicial Affairs Office or an assigned impartial investigator using the preponderance of the evidence standard.
+Dating Violence Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests.
+Institution will provide complainant with referrals to on and off campus mental health providers.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate.
+Dating Violence cases are referred to the Title IX Coordinator (for students) or the Title IX Coordinator (for employees) and are adjudicated by the Compliance & Judicial Affairs Office or an assigned impartial investigator using the preponderance of the evidence standard.
+If the dating violence incident is sexually based, it may fall under the institution's Sexual Misconduct Policy and if so, would also be referred to the appropriate Title IX Coordinator and adjudicated by the Compliance & Judicial Affairs Office or an assigned impartial investigator using the preponderance of the evidence standard.